 Why Early Detection Matters

-At Cove Family Dentistry, we are dedicated to preserving your oral health.
+At Cove Family Dentistry, we want to help your teeth and gums stay healthy.
 Gum disease can often be reversed if caught early enough.
 If you experience red, swollen, or bleeding gums, don’t hesitate to reach out.
-Contact our office today to schedule a consultation and learn more about your treatment options for a healthier smile.
+Dr. Duling can help you get treatment for gum disease in Owens Cross Roads, AL.